nomuu/hello-moon/README.md

 # hello-moon
-to those who hates the worlds
+to those who hates the world